0xPolygon/polygon-edge-docs/docs/configuration/manage-private-keys.md

 ## Consensus Private Key

 The private key file mentioned as the *consensus private key* is also referred to as the **validator private key**.
-This private key is used when the node is acting as a validator in the network, and needs to sign new data.
+This private key is used when the node is acting as a validator in the network and needs to sign new data.

 The private key file is located in `consensus/validator.key`, and adheres to the [key format](/docs/configuration/manage-private-keys#key-format) mentioned.